jerser/jerser.github.io/_posts/2013-07-03-typo3-virtual-appliance-with-packer.md

 Why [Packer](http://packer.io) instead of Vagrant?
 Because it supports much more.
 I can use it for plain Virtual Machines (useful for non-developers), use it to create production servers and use it for development as Vagrant boxes!
-In this particalur use case I will use the same Packer template to create a [Digital Ocean](https://www.digitalocean.com) droplet for the staging environment as well as for Vagrant boxes to be used by the developers.
+In this particular use case I will use the same Packer template to create a [Digital Ocean](https://www.digitalocean.com) droplet for the staging environment as well as for Vagrant boxes to be used by the developers.